 Member for Cottesloe

-Since being sworn in as Western Australia's 29th Premier on 23rd September 2008, following the 6th September election, Colin Barnett has built a reputation as a decisive leader who has promoted the economic and social development of the State.
+Colin Barnett was sworn in as Western Australia's 29th Premier on 23rd September 2008.
+Colin Barnett has built a reputation as a decisive leader who has promoted the economic and social development of the State.

 Mr Barnett was State Development Minister from 2008 until early 2016 and currently holds the Tourism and Science portfolios.
 He is committed to broadening Western Australia's economy based around the State's comparative advantages in mining, oil and gas, agriculture, tourism and science.
 Western Australia's natural resources, unique environment, enviable lifestyle and reputation for high quality education and research, have, and will continue to be, central to the Barnett-led Liberal National Government’s plans to continue to strengthen the economy and create jobs.